 All the sales team has to do is close.

 Dealing with these prospects takes a different approach.
-While in a soft offer, you are presenting information and slowly nurturing a sale.
+While in a soft offer, you present information and slowly nurture a sale.
 The hard offer is very much sell today.

 - Leads should be “sales ready” immediately